Hypercom

-Hypercom was an Australian company which was a pioneer of electronic payment processing hardware and software.
+Hypercom Corporation was an Australian company which was a pioneer of electronic payment processing hardware and software.
 It was acquired by rival VeriFone in 2011.

 History

-Hypercom was founded by Hungarian born George Wallner, David Saul and Leslie Fritz in Sydney Australia in 1978.
-It went on to dominate the south pacific region in terms of payment terminals.
+Hypercom was founded by Hungarian born George Wallner, David Saul, Brian Pascoe, and Leslie Fritz in Sydney Australia in 1978.
+It went on to dominate the South Pacific region in terms of payment terminals.
 In 1988 the company signed a deal with American Express to provide its terminals to them in the US.
 To consolidate the deal, Hypercom moved its head office from Australia to Arizona in the US.
-It then faced head to head competition with VeriFone on its home market.
+It then faced head-to-head competition with VeriFone on its home market.